• Menu

 There is no perfect answer to this, because the preference is entirely subjective.
 Whether you are just starting out, moving to a new city or trying to stretch every dollar, your rent could make or break your monthly budget.

 This is why I break this episode down to the costs, the pros and the cons, and the lifestyle tradeoffs.
 This episode explores what it feels like to actually live with a roommate versus doing it on your own.
-Having had a roommate at one point in my life- I only lasted for three to four months.
+Having had a roommate at one point in my life- I only lasted for two to three months.
 So, this is real talk coming from me.

-I share an example and decision-making process to help you think through the decision.
-Just because it works for someone you know, does not mean it might not for you.
+On today’s episode of my podcast, I used an example to help you think through the decision.
+Just because having a roommate works for someone you know, does not mean it might not for you.
 And, guess what?

 Who Is this Episode For?